Study in Ireland for Indian Students — 14 University Partnerships, 1-Year Master's, 2-Year Stay-Back

 - Fixed Deposits with bank confirmation of liquidity

-- Income Tax Returns (as applicable)
+- Income Tax Returns (sponsor, last 2–3 years)

 Logistics